jmcd73/tgn-wms/docs/INSTALL.md

-# Installation the CakePHP 4 version of Toggen WMS to a Docker Test Environment
+# Installing Toggen WMS to a Docker Test Environment

-Note: PHP7.4 is required
+**Note:** PHP7.4 is required as some of the code makes use of new features from this version

 1. Create a database in MYSQL, create and grant a user access
    ```sql